It is in the mutual interest of the Weld County Sheriff's Office

 be able to:

-occasionally climb, balance, stoop, kneel, crouch, or crawl
+- occasionally climb, balance, stoop, kneel, crouch, or

 Posse members need the ability to see, specifically close